kristoff-it/zig-okredis/README.md

 compromising on performance or flexibility.

 ## Project status
-OkRedis is currently in alpha as some basic (and boring) connection-management features need to be added, but it's definitely complete enough to be taken for a spin.
+OkRedis is currently in alpha.
+The main features are mostly complete, but a lot of polishing is still required.

-Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do, but don't forget that you need a version of Redis that supports RESP3.
+Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do.
+Remember OkRedis only supports Redis 6 and above.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.